 Four years after its launch, the European program CIVITAS selected cities 17 new projects to fight against urban traffic congestion and air pollution.
 Among them, six are borne by the cities of new member countries of Europe.

-CIVITAS brings together a number of cities involved in the fight against congestion and pollution linked to urban traffic.
-This traffic is responsible for more than 10% of all CO2 emissions from the European Union of which 98% are generated by private and commercial vehicles.
-Insisting on a necessary "radical change based on an integrated approach", CIVITAS wants to promote "attractive solutions for the replacement of passenger cars in built-up areas", and "replace by other 20% fuels of gasoil and gasoline used in the road transport sector from here to 2020.
-"In short, fewer cars in cities, more public transport and especially more clean fuels!
+CIVITAS combining all the cities involved in the fight against congestion and pollution from urban traffic.
+This traffic is responsible for more than 10% of all emissions CO2 EU 98% of which are generated by private and commercial vehicles.
+Stressing a need "radical change based on an integrated approach", CIVITAS wants to promote "attractive alternatives to the private car in cities", and "substitute other fuels 20% of diesel and gasoline used in the area of road transport by 2020.
+"Clearly, fewer cars in cities, public transport over and above more clean fuels!

 Six cities face increasing car

-Nearly four years after the launch of CIVITAS and the first selection of 19 cities in 2001 (including Lille and Nantes), 17 city projects have just been selected in 2004, including six from new member countries: Estonia, Hungary, Romania , Poland and Slovenia.
-Loyola de Palacio, Vice-President of the European Commission responsible for energy and transport, welcomed the announcement of the selection: "In these countries, municipalities are confronted with the rapid and a decline in the use of public transport.
-I want to support local authorities in their efforts to develop and test new transitional policies to conserve a high proportion of public transport, walking and cycling. "
+Nearly four years after the launch of CIVITAS and the first selection 19 2001 cities (including Lille and Nantes), 17 city projects have just been selected in 2004, including six from new member countries: Estonia, Hungary, Romania , Poland and Slovenia.
+A new which welcomed Loyola de Palacio, Vice-President of the European Commission responsible for energy and transport, to the announcement of the selection: "In these countries, municipalities face the rapidly increasing fleet and a decline in the use of public transport.
+I want to support local authorities in their efforts to develop and test new transition policies to maintain a high share of public transport, walking and cycling ".

 If we do not yet know the nature of the 17 new cities projects (La Rochelle and Toulouse in France) which will benefit from a budget of 50 million (35% of the total funding provided by cities and partners), those selected in 2001 cities are promising and concrete, like what is put in placeà Lille Métropole.